-Water available to the environment has reduced in many areas due to extraction for human consumption and the impacts of a drying climate.
+Water available to the environment has reduced in many areas due to extraction of water for human consumption and also impacts of a drying climate.
 As water becomes less readily available it is important that water resources are managed responsibly to maintain sufficient water within the environment to ensure ecosystem viability.
-Both the City's bushland areas and wetland areas are currently and may in the future continue to be under pressure due to reduced water availability.
+Both the City's bushland areas and wetland areas are currently and are likely to continue to be under pressure due to reduced water availability.

 Water quality is also important for ecosystem health particularly in the City's wetland areas.
-Poor water quality can affect biodiversity health and can cause algal blooms, reduced reproduction rates and the death of flora and fauna.
-As such, the City of Joondalup recognises the importance of sustainable and responsible use of water within its operations and facilities, and the need to promote water conservation, water efficiency and water quality to the community.
+Poor water quality can affect biodiversity health and can cause algal blooms, reduced reproduction rates and flora and fauna death.

+As such, the City of Joondalup recognises the importance of the sustainable and responsible use of water within its operations and facilities, and the need to promote water conservation, water efficiency and water quality within the community.